The Marvelous Land Of Oz

 announced the Tin Woodman, seating himself beside the Scarecrow.

-Tip, addressing the Gump, "be kind enough to fly with us to the
+said Tip, addressing the Gump, "be kind enough to fly with us

 Southward;